Is Milk Bad For Cats? Are They Lactose Intolerant? Or Is It Good To Give To My Cat Or Kitten?

 When Is Milk Good For Cats?

-Milk is packed with various vitamins and minerals that are just as essential for cats as they are for human beings.
+Milk contains various vitamins and minerals that are just as essential for cats as they are for human beings.
 But while your kitty definitely needs such ingredients, it’s better to get them from other sources.

-For example, you can either use a specialized milk replacement or another type of milk which is less dangerous for your cat.
+For example, you can either use a specialized milk replacement or another type of milk that is less dangerous for your cat.